 Vampyr offers what might be a crucial gaming first: the chance to be a vampire doctor.
 You play as the newly turned Jonathan Reid, and the actions you take will ultimately decide how the game evolves.

 Based in London during the 1918 Spanish Flu epidemic, Vampyr boasts a semi-open world setting, allowing you to roam the streets to find your next target.
 It's up to you who you feed on though - will you limit yourself to villainous sorts, or freely feed on the innocent?
+Every decision has an effect on the wider community - Dontnod really wants you to feel bad for killing innocents.

 You have to improve your combat skills, charm, and level up your character to progress through the game and survive the vampire hunters coming after you.
 You will be able to craft your own weapons, which brings a plethora of crafty ways to kill or defend yourself from attackers.